-- Local Green Spaces are defined on Map 10.2-1, and Table 10.2-1 summarises the justification for the designation according to the criteria in NPPF [Part 2, 1.1] paragraph 106. - Designated Local Green Spaces should be retained as predominantly green, and minimise hard or artificial surfaces to a small proportion of the site.
-All such surfaces should be made of rainwater permeable materials allowing rain to go straight into the earth below rather than run off into drains or sewers. - Where Local Green Spaces have existing recreational or sport usage, development connected with the sport or recreational activity will be supported subject to complying with other policies within this plan, for: - Changing rooms
+- Local Green Spaces are defined on Map 10.2-1, and Table 10.2-1 summarises the justification for the designation according to the criteria in NPPF [Part 2, 1.1] paragraph 107. - Designated Local Green Spaces should be retained as open and predominantly green, and minimise hard or artificial surfaces to a small proportion of the site.
+All such surfaces should be made of rainwater permeable materials allowing rain to go straight into the earth below rather than run off into drains or sewers. - Where Local Green Spaces have existing recreational or sport usage, development connected with the sport or recreational activity will be supported for: - Changing rooms - Pavilions, club houses and cafes - Surfaced tracks, access roads, car and bike parking

-- Pavilions, club houses and cafes - Surfaced tracks, access roads, car and bike parking - Development connected with the sport or recreational activity shall: - demonstrate the need in connection with the recreational activity - be of a size and scale proportionate to the size of the site and number of users - be in keeping with the surrounding area - have no significant detrimental impact on the ability of the site to accommodate playing pitches - Where Local Green Spaces are designated because of wildlife and habitat value, development is not supported.
-Where Local Green Spaces are designated because of both wildlife/habitat value and recreational use, development is only supported according to the two preceding bullets and shall not compromise the wildlife value.
+- Development connected with the sport or recreational activity shall: - demonstrate the need in connection with the recreational activity - be of a size and scale proportionate to the size of the site and number of users - be in keeping with the surrounding area - have no significant detrimental impact on the ability of the site to accommodate playing pitches - Where Local Green Spaces are designated because of wildlife and habitat value, development is not supported at map references 10, 15, 18, 19, 20, 21, 22 and 23.
+Where Local Green Spaces are designated because of both wildlife/habitat value and recreational use, development is only supported according to the two preceding bullet points and shall not compromise the wildlife value. - Development in Local Green Spaces is expected to be consistent with policies for Green Belt a) in reasonably close proximity to the community it serves;